 It was only because Kid Capri played the beat while DJing on Diddy’s No Way Out tour in 1997 that Hov (who was an opener—yes, opener—on the tour, although that didn’t last long) heard it, and immediately saw the song’s potential.

 Which only makes the story behind “Hard Knock Life” all the more interesting.
-Had the song been released on Kid Capri’s album, it probably wouldn’t have made the same impact—something Capri himself admits: “had I used it, it might not have became that big," he says on the podcast.
-In which case, Jay Z’s career-making year could have turned out very differently (retrospective reviews on Ma$e’s GRAMMY-winning Harlem World would’ve been fun).
+Had the song been released on Kid Capri’s album, it probably wouldn’t have made the same impact—something Capri himself admitted: “had I used it, it might not have became that big," he says on the podcast.
+In which case, JAY-Z’s career-making year could have turned out very differently (retrospective reviews on Ma$e’s GRAMMY-winning Harlem World would’ve been fun).

 That’s not to say Hov wouldn’t have become the icon is today; “Big Pimpin’” arrived just over a year later, let’s not forget.
-But without “Hard Knock Life” as the bedrock for his breakout success—not just in America, but around the world—Jay Z’s rise to the top may have been a little rockier.
+But without “Hard Knock Life” as the bedrock for his breakout success—not just in America, but around the world—Jay’s rise to the top may have been a little rockier (or, at the very least, taken longer).

 “Hard Knock Life”'s alternate path could have affected another rap legend’s career, too.
 In Grantland’s "The Oral History of Jay Z’s ‘Annie’ Anthem, ‘Hard Knock Life,’" The 45 King admitted that, “if I didn’t do ‘Hard Knock Life,’ there would have been no ‘Stan,’” which I’d argue is also true if “Hard Knock Life” simply wasn’t as big as it was (in other words, had it been released by Kid Capri).

-No “Stan” means no Eminem and Elton John GRAMMYs performance, at least three million less sales for Marshall Mathers, and certainly no use of the term “stan” to describe an obsessive fan (like Nas did Hov on “Ether”).
-At this point, there’s a whole Butterfly Effect sequel waiting to be written about “Hard Knock Life (Ghetto Anthem)” being a Kid Capri album cut instead of arguably Jay Z's most crucial single.
+No “Stan” means no Eminem and Elton John GRAMMYs performance, at least three million fewer sales for Marshall Mathers, and certainly no use of the term “stan” to describe an obsessive fan (like Nas did Hov on “Ether”).
+At this point, there’s a whole Butterfly Effect sequel waiting to be written about “Hard Knock Life (Ghetto Anthem)” being a Kid Capri album cut instead of arguably Jay's most crucial single.